 - Toggle CarPlay option to Off

 On the vehicle side of the equation, many automakers have included an option to disable Apple CarPlay.
-Ford, for example has made it easy to switch off the functionality in its vehicles.
-The Sync 3 system in many new Ford models lets users disable CarPlay by first choosing Preferences and then selecting the currently connected iPhone.
+Ford, for example, has made it easy to switch off the functionality in its vehicles.
+The Sync 3 system in many new Ford models lets users disable CarPlay by choosing Preferences and then selecting the currently connected iPhone.
 The system will then allow the user to disable that phone’s CarPlay abilities.

 - What is Apple CarPlay?

 - How to control which apps access your location on iOS and Android